brondum03/RISC-V-Team9/individual_statements/Brandon.md

 3. Debugging and problem-solving: The challenges we faced during integration and testing have honed my debugging skills and taught me the importance of systematic problem-solving in hardware design.
 4. Teamwork and collaboration: Working closely with Jerry and Ezekiel on the RTL design has reinforced the value of effective communication and collaboration in achieving complex project goals.

-Additionally, the practical experience gained through this project were extremely useful in preparing me for the industry - it has already came in useful in an interview I did sometime during the project.
+Additionally, the practical experience gained through this project was extremely useful in preparing me for the industry - it has already come in useful in an interview I did sometime during the project.
 I extend my thanks to Jerry and Ezekiel, who spent long nights with me debugging and integrating our designs.
 Their support and collaboration were invaluable throughout this journey.
 En Qi was also a great help in testing our designs, and creating testbenches for us to validate our modules.
 Overall, this project has been an incredible learning experience, and I am proud of what we have accomplished as a team.